Kotauror/java-http-server/Readme.md

 The logger data is then available at the `BasicAuthHadler`, after providing authentication data.
 The server's logger is injected to `BasicAuthHadler` via `RequestRouter`.

-In my opinion, the logger should have some form of logger-handler - an instance that would be injected into each client's thread - and that would collect more data, for example about requests that were made by the clients.
-The logger that I've written can't be used for this purpose as it shouldn't disclose its public API to clients.
+In my opinion, the logger should have some form of logger-handler - an instance that would be injected into each client's thread - and that would collect more data, for example about requests that were made by the clients, and then send it to the "main" logger.
+The logger that I've written can't be used to collect clients' data as it shouldn't disclose its public API to them (hence the need of some form of handler).

 ### Continuous integration
 There is no tool ensuring a successful build on my project like Travis CI.
 No further explanation needed, adding it would be beneficial.